GATOR

 What if we don't have enough girls to fill drive team roles?

 OPTION 1: This is your team's chance to recruit more girls onto their team.
-See if there is are FLL or FRC student interested in joining your team for the day.
-Maybe there is a local girl scout troop that wants to give it a try.
-See if any of your teammates have a sibling that would be willing to step in.
+See if there is are FLL or FRC students interested in joining your team for the day or if any of your teammates have a sibling that would be willing to step in.

-OPTION 2: Teams can partner with another team.
+OPTION 2: Teams can partner with another team and compete with 1 robot.
 You can either form your own partner team or we can help facilitate (indicate on registration).
-However, you can only compete with 1 robot.

 Number of Teams